M. Night Shyamalan’s 'Old' is new again

 My friend Steve has a new neighbor downstairs.
 She threw a loud party right after moving in.
 Apartment walls are thin in New York City.
 It was like being trapped in an echo chamber.
 Of course, he complained.
 She showed up the next day with an apology and a gift.
-How could he not forgive her … for it turned out she was the daughter of M. Night Shyamalan.
+How could he not forgive her?
+It turned out she was the daughter of M. Night Shyamalan.

 You don’t dare tick off a guy like that.